 - Explore the applicability of digital twins to different stages of the lifecycle.

-- Identify standards gaps and requirements
+- Identify global, international, and national standards gaps and harmonization requirements.